 Safety Measures and Risk Assessment

 Your safety is of imperative concern while travelling with Highland Expeditions.
 Although we cannot mitigate all the hazards involved in adventure travel we can manage them in a way to make our trips as safe as possible.
+Read below our safety measures and risk assessment for Nepal treks and climbs

 1. Carefully planned itinerary

 Our itineraries are specially devised by our expert team who possess years of experience in this field.
 Altitude, Acclimatization, Good campsite, trails are the main factors taken into consideration when devising the itinerary and keeping in mind that our clients will enjoy from the beginning to the end of our off the beaten track experiences.
-Our itinerary includes enough days for acclimatization giving your body enough time to adapt with the high altitude and also, we have contingencies day on all our Climbing trips and Everest treks if incase of any unforeseen activities (Flight cancellation, Poor weather) that might lead to change in the itinerary.
+Our itinerary includes enough days for acclimatization giving your body enough time to adapt with the high altitude and also, we have contingencies day on all our Climbing trips and Everest treks if in case of any unforeseen activities (Flight cancellation, Poor weather) that might lead to change in the itinerary.

 2. Prepared participants

-We provide detailed information of trips to every participant so they can exactly choose the appropriate trips.
+We provide detailed information about trips to every participant so they can exactly choose the appropriate trips.
 We send detailed trip dossier which includes essential information (Trip Overview, Trip Grade, Level of fitness required, Equipment checklist and other aspects) about that particular trip with pre-departure information (Visas, Flight, Arrival Instruction) to make sure our participants are prepared for the trip.

 3. Risk Assessment